 | Obedience driven by pressure | Obedience shaped by gratitude |

 This lived assurance explains why life with God is secure rather than fragile.
-Eternal life is grounded in justification by faith, not sustained by law-keeping, as shown in What Is Eternal Life?.
+Eternal life is grounded in justification by faith, not sustained by law-keeping, as shown in https://goodchristiannetwork.com/a-study-in/.
 Because acceptance is settled, believers can walk through hardship without interpreting difficulty as rejection.
-God’s purposes remain faithful even when circumstances are challenging, a truth reflected in Romans 8:28 Meaning — All Things Work Together for Good.
+God’s purposes remain faithful even when circumstances are challenging, a truth reflected in https://goodchristiannetwork.com/2025/12/10/romans-828-meaning-all-things-work-together-for-good/.

 | God’s Declaration | Believer’s New Posture |